 In NSW, the Victims Support Scheme provides financial assistance to victims of violent crimes, including historical abuse.
 To be eligible for compensation under this scheme, the abuse must have occurred in NSW and the applicant must have suffered physical or psychological harm as a result of the abuse.

-There are various pathways to compensation for victims, however, eligibility for compensation for historical abuse varies depending on the jurisdiction and the specific schemes in place.
-An experienced legal professional can assist by helping you to carefully review the eligibility criteria, provide advice on the best avenue to pursue your claim, and provide sufficient evidence to support your claim.
+There are various pathways to compensation for victims; however, eligibility for compensation for historical abuse varies by jurisdiction and the specific schemes in place.
+An experienced legal professional can assist by helping you to carefully review the eligibility criteria and provide sufficient evidence to support your claim.

 Compensation Amounts

-The amount of compensation awarded through the National Redress Scheme can also depend on the type of abuse suffered.
-For example, victims of sexual abuse may be awarded higher compensation amounts than victims of physical abuse.
+The amount of compensation awarded can also depend on the type of abuse suffered.
+For example, victims of sexual abuse may be granted higher compensation amounts than victims of physical abuse.

-In addition to financial compensation, redress schemes may also provide other forms of support including counselling, medical treatment, and other forms of assistance to help victims cope with the trauma of their experiences.
+In addition to financial compensation, redress schemes may also provide counselling, medical treatment, and other forms of assistance to help victims cope with the trauma of their experiences.

 How to Make a Claim

-Making a claim for historical abuse can be a complex and challenging process.
-It’s important to understand the key steps involved in order to improve the potential outcome of your claim.
+Making a claim for historic abuse can be a complex and challenging process.
+It’s important to understand the key steps involved and to improve the potential outcome of your claim.

 Finding Legal Representation